Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-Android-SDK/docs/index.md

 }
 ```

-Now you can  sync your project and start working with RAdAttribution SDK
+Now you can  sync your project and start working with RakutenAdvertisingAttribution SDK
 }

-#### Setup RAdAttribution SDK initialization
+#### Setup RakutenAdvertisingAttribution SDK initialization

-To start working with RAdAttribution SDK you need to create an instance of [Configuration](com.rakuten.attribution.sdk/-configuration/index.md) class.
+To start working with RakutenAdvertisingAttribution SDK you need to create an instance of [Configuration](com.rakuten.attribution.sdk/-configuration/index.md) class.
 It's constructor takes three parameters:

 * appId (unique android application id.
 You can get it from any Context class instance of your application)